phuchng/CoffeeShop/README.md

 -   **Registered Users:**
     -   Log in to the application.
     -   Manage your profile information.
-    -   (TODO) Add products to your cart and proceed to checkout.
+    -   Add products to your cart and proceed to checkout.
-    -   (TODO) View your order history.
+    -   View your order history.
 -   **Admin Users:**
     -   Access the admin panel to manage products, users, and orders.